olgnaydn/compindexR/README.md

 ```

-## Having the new version of the package using Github Desktop
+## Installing the package using Github Desktop

 - Please install Github Desktop
 - Clone the repository